How do you appear in front of the camera?

 Train your media competence at an early stage and prepare concrete opportunities individually.

-You want to make the best of the opportunity.
-You want to face the questions and give convincing answers?
-Then I will support you with the preparation of your media appearance.
+>You want to make the most of the opportunity.
+Do you want to face the questions and give convincing answers?
+Then I can help you prepare for your media appearance.

-You decide on the scope of the support.
-My recommendation: Allow yourself and your audience at least one rehearsal with professional feedback.
-Then you know for yourself how you and your answers affect your target group, what you should do and what you shouldn't do, where there is potential.
-Why do you only want to get such feedback after your real performance?
-Then it is too late for the corrections.
-Cross-fire interviews, in particular, are very intense and only afterward do you have the opportunity to look at the results.
+You decide on the extent of the support.
+My recommendation: Give yourself and your audience at least one rehearsal with professional feedback.
+Then you will know for yourself how you and your answers affect your target group, what you should and shouldn't do, where there is potential.
+Why wait until after you've performed to get such feedback?
+It's too late to correct.
+Then it is too late to correct.
+Cross-fire interviews in particular are very intense, and you only have the opportunity to look at the results afterward.

-What does such professional support cost?
-You can find the fees here.
-You know best how much it will cost compared with the expected benefit.
-Benefit from the advantage.
+What does this professional support cost?
+The fees are listed here.
+You know best how much it will cost compared to the expected benefit.
+Take advantage of it.
 By the way, this can also be done with sessions via telephone or video support.

-By the way, many people suffer from very intense stage fright during their appearances in the media and suffer through the performance.
-That's a pity because that is not necessary with appropriate help.
+By the way, many people suffer from severe stage fright when they appear in the media and suffer through the performance.
+That's a shame, because with the right help, it's not necessary.
 Just in case ...

 Just ask me personally